 The overall one to five Capability score is a weighted average of the scores for user ratings, functionality breadth and business confidence.

 The Value score is based on two criteria: user ratings on value and product adoption.

 The business confidence and product adoption data comes from public sources, collected by either a third party data provider or by Gartner associates.
-As a quality check, we compare this data against data provided by the vendors.
-Because we use this data to calculate a product’s percentile ranking, its quality must allow us to accurately determine how products compare to one another, rather than a single product’s absolute number.
+As a quality check, we compare this data against data provided by the providers.
+We use this data to calculate a product's percentile ranking, which allows us to determine how products compare relative to one another rather than determine an absolute number.

 Help desk software solutions vary in functionality, pricing and underlying technology.
 We’ve created this buyer’s guide to assist potential purchasers in determining which help desk software best fits their needs.
 Here’s what we’ll cover: